This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Crack the eggs in a small bowl and beat them with salt and black pepper.
+- Crack the eggs into a small bowl.
+Beat them with a pinch of salt and black pepper.

-- Cook the eggs on one side for 30-60 seconds, until the edges are cooked.
-Then, gently flip it over with a spatula to cook on the other side for another 30-60 seconds.
+- Cook the eggs for 30-60 seconds, or until the edges are set.
+Flip them gently with a spatula and cook the other side for another 30-60 seconds.

-- Place the cheese and ham on the eggs and slide the eggs onto a plate.
-The heat from the pan helps to melt the cheese.
-Alternatively, you can transfer the eggs to a plate and then top them with cheese and ham.
+- Place the ham and cheese on top of the eggs while still in the pan, letting the heat melt the cheese.
+Alternatively, transfer the eggs to a plate first and then add the ham and cheese.

 Notes

-- Customize: Feel free to use your favorite fillings or whatever you have on hand.
+- Get Creative: Use your favorite fillings or whatever ingredients you have available.

 Nutrition